EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/deploy_guides/MacOS_TFLite_Guide.md

 At this point, you should have a folder at {username}\tflite1\custom_model_lite which contains at least a `detect.tflite` and `labelmap.txt` file.

 ## Step 4.
 Run TensorFlow Lite Model!
-Now just call one of the detection scripts and point it at your model folder with the `--modeldir` option.
+Now, just call one of the detection scripts and point it at your model folder with the `--modeldir` option.
 For example, to run your `custom_model_lite` model on a webcam, issue:

 ```
 python TFLite_detection_webcam.py --modeldir=custom_model_lite